commercelayer/contentful-app/README.md

 1. Visit [this page](https://contentful.com/marketplace/app/commercelayer) and click on the "Install now" button.

-2. Choose where to install the app by selecting a *Space* and *Environment*.
+2. Choose where to install the app by selecting a **Space** and **Environment**.

-3. You'll be redirected to a new page, now click on the "Install" button to proceed.
+3. You will be redirected to a new page; now click on the "Install" button to proceed.

-4. You'll be redirected to a new page, now enter your previously saved Commerce Layer `CLIENT ID`, `CLIENT SECRET`, and `ENDPOINT` credentials to complete the installation.
+4. You will be redirected to a new page; now enter your previously saved Commerce Layer `CLIENT ID`, `CLIENT SECRET`, and `ENDPOINT` credentials to complete the installation.

-5. Now you can begin using the Commerce Layer contentful app.
+5. Now, you can begin using the Commerce Layer contentful app.

 ## Usage Guide